Wouldubeinta/Fmod-Bank-Tools/README.md

 * If two files use the same encryption password, bits of the password will match between FSB files, while the surrounding does not.

-* Much of the time, the first few characters in type 2 will be the start of your password, while the password itself appears a bit later.
+* Most of the time, the first few characters in type 2 will be the start of your password, while the password itself appears a bit later.

 * If your password is NOT fully seen here, Proceed to "Extracting the remaining password with Cheat Engine."